 In what ways does the quality of early care and education (ECE) programs promote childhood development?
 Anamarie Whitaker is interested in understanding how ECE policies at the local, state, and federal level influence ECE programs, classroom practices and quality, and children’s school readiness.
 Her recent research examines the effect of preschool curricula on teachers’ instructional practices, such as the amount, type, and quality of academic instruction provided, and children’s academic and social emotional development.

-What steps can teacher education programs take now to train the next generation of teachers to be anti-racist?
+What steps can teacher education programs take now to train the next generation of teachers to be culturally responsive?
 Since 2015, Lynn Worden and co-researchers Rosalie Rolon-Dow and Jill Flynn have been developing a curriculum for teacher candidates at the University of Delaware with the goal of developing racial literacy.
 Their recent research offers guidance on helping students to understand that race is a social construct and reflect on ways that the opportunity gap created by racist structures impacts education, special education, discipline in schools and resources for schools.

 Funded Research & Engagement